R0GUEEE/UniversalRepoFmt/README.md

 }
 ```

+you can see the output for this example in the `examples/` directory.

 ## useful key explanations
 ### root
 `identifier` is usually a reverse id. this can really be anything, but i like the reverse domains.